kubernetes/website/content/en/docs/contribute/style/style-guide.md

 {{< table caption = "Do and Don't - Links" >}}
 Do | Don't
 :--| :-----
 Write hyperlinks that give you context for the content they link to.
 For example: Certain ports are open on your machines.
-See <a href="#check-required-ports">Check required ports</a> for more details. | Use ambiguous terms such as “click here”.
+See <a href="#check-required-ports">Check required ports</a> for more details. | Use ambiguous terms such as "click here".
 For example: Certain ports are open on your machines.
 See <a href="#check-required-ports">here</a> for more details.
 Write Markdown-style links: `[link text](URL)`.
 For example: `[Hugo shortcodes](/docs/contribute/style/hugo-shortcodes/#table-captions)` and the output is [Hugo shortcodes](/docs/contribute/style/hugo-shortcodes/#table-captions). | Write HTML-style links: `<a href="/media/examples/link-element-example.css" target="_blank">Visit our tutorial!</a>`, or create links that open in new tabs or windows.
 For example: `[example website](https://example.com){target="_blank"}`
 {{< /table >}}